The World Ends with You: Gameplay design

 The World Ends with You was developed by the same team that created the Kingdom Hearts series, with input from Jupiter, the company that developed Kingdom Hearts: Chain of Memories for the Game Boy Advance.
 Development of the game started two and a half years before its Japanese release, during the development of Kingdom Hearts II and as development of Chain of Memories was concluding.
-At that time, Nintendo had announced their next handheld system, the Nintendo DS, but it was not yet available to the market; Square Enix requested the team to develop a game specifically for the handheld system.
+At that time, Nintendo revealed their next handheld system, the Nintendo DS, but was not yet available to the market; Square Enix requested the team to develop a game specifically for the handheld system.

-The creative team — consisting of Tatsuya Kando (director), Tomohiro Hasegawa (co-director), Takeshi Arakawa (planning director), and Tetsuya Nomura (character design and creative producer) — were able to experience the DS during the "Touch DS" event in November 2004.
+The creative team — consisting of director Tatsuya Kando, co-director Tomohiro Hasegawa, planning director Takeshi Arakawa, and creative producer and character designer Tetsuya Nomura — were able to experience the DS during the "Touch DS" event in November 2004.
 From this demonstration, they had envisioned a version of Chain of Memories in which the card game aspects would be present on the bottom screen and an action role-playing game on the top.
 As they continued to work on the game, the developers realized that they wanted to use the touchscreen more, to make "a game that can only be played on the DS".
 However, they also encountered the problem that by focusing heavily on the touchscreen, the top screen would be ignored.
 From this, the idea of the dual-screen battle system arose.
 Several other options were explored for the top screen gameplay, including command-based battles or a rhythm game, but once they reviewed the game from the eyes of the player, they ultimately settled on the card-game approach with the player having the option to control the game if they wanted to.

 Even with the completion of the Japanese version of the game, the team felt the dual-screen system was too much for overseas audiences, and attempted to change the card-game mechanic into a special meter that would fill up with normal attacks from Neku, but this was not completed in time for release.
-However, the team was able to alter the "information overload" of the numerous tutorials at the start of the game in the North American release, reducing the amount of text presented as well as allowing the tutorials to be skipped.
+The team was able to alter the "information overload" of the numerous tutorials at the start of the game in the North American release, reducing the amount of text presented as well as allowing the tutorials to be skipped.
 The "Active Encounter" system, the ability for the player to select when and how to go into battle, was developed specifically to avoid the issues of "grinding" that are common with most standard RPG systems.
 While they included the mechanics of being able to scan non-playable characters to see their thoughts, the team was not able to integrate this mechanic more into the game.